connectomicslab/connectomemapper3/paper/paper.md

 Each pipeline is represented by a Nipype workflow that takes a BIDS formatted dataset as input, and runs a number of sub-workflows (stages).

-![\textbf{Overview of participant-level analysis workflow of the Connectome Mapper 3 BIDS App.}
+![\textbf{Overview of the Connectome Mapper 3 BIDS App's workflow.}
 \label{fig:cmp3-diagram}](cmp3-diagram.png)

-Each stage implements one or multiple tasks, where each task can interface with either a specific tool including in FSL [@Jenkinson2012FSL], FreeSurfer [@Fischl2012FreeSurfer], ANTs [@AVANTS2008SymmetricBrain], dipy [@Garyfallidis2014DipyData], mrtrix3 [@Tournier2019MRtrix3:Visualisation], AFNI [@Cox2012], or with an in-house tool (\autoref{fig:cmp3-diagram}), .
+Each stage implements one or multiple tasks, where each task can interface with either a specific tool including in FSL [@Jenkinson2012FSL], FreeSurfer [@Fischl2012FreeSurfer], ANTs [@AVANTS2008SymmetricBrain], dipy [@Garyfallidis2014DipyData], mrtrix3 [@Tournier2019MRtrix3:Visualisation], AFNI [@Cox2012], or with an in-house tool (\autoref{fig:cmp3-diagram}).
-BIDS allows CMP3 to automatically identify the structure of the input data, to check the availability of sMRI, dMRI, rfMRI, and derived data, and to collect all the available acquisition metadata.

 To guarantee consistent processing in large neuroimaging cohorts, pipeline and stage parameters can be set by loading pipeline configuration files in `.json` format.
+Adopting BIDS allows CMP3 to automatically identify the structure of the input data, and to check the availability of sMRI, dMRI, rfMRI, and derived data.
-The processing pipelines and stages are dynamically built and configured depending on (1) the input data (sMRI, dMRI, rfMRI), and on (2) pipeline stage parameters set in the different configuration files.
+Depending on the input data, the processing pipelines and stages are then dynamically built and configured based on the parameters set in the different configuration files.
-This enables CMP3 to self-adapt to the type of dMRI acquisition scheme (DTI, DSI, multi-shell) and to appropriately set up the set of available pipeline configuration parameters for its processing.
 Empowered by the Nipype workflow engine, the re-execution of the workflow will resume the processing at any stages a change of parameter occurred.